The Python Console is a quick way to execute commands,

 the interpreter is loaded and is ready to accept commands at the prompt

-The Python Console is a good way to explore the possibilities of Blender Built in python.
-The Python Console can be used to test small bits of python which can then be pasted into larger scripts.
+The Python Console is a good way to explore the possibilities of Blender built-in Python.
+The Python Console can be used to test small bits of Python code which can then be pasted into larger scripts.

 Some variables and modules are available for convenience: